rrombu/Baker/README.md

 ## Usage

 ### GUI
-1. run main&#46;py with Python or baker.exe straight
+1. run main&#46;py with Python or Baker.exe straight
 2. choose folder witch contains video file(s) and subfolder(s) with additions
 3. pick desired actions on the main Windows
 4. press "Bake!" button
 5. wait for it to complete (progress bar for files and overall are provided)

 ### CLI
-Run baker&#46;py with Python or baker_core.exe providing necessary parameters and wait for completion.
+Run baker&#46;py with Python or BakerCore.exe providing necessary parameters and wait for completion.

 #### Parameters
 * **-p <absolute path>** - absolute path to a folder with video files